NFL's Salute to Service

 Salute to Service Award

-The Salute to Service Award presented by USAA was created to acknowledge the exceptional efforts by members of the NFL community to honor and support U.S. service members, veterans and their families.
-USAA and the NFL presented Tampa Buccaneers Wide Receiver Vincent Jackson with the 2015 Salute to Service Award at the 5th Annual NFL Honors awards ceremony in the Bay Area on Saturday, February 6th.
-Click below to learn more about Vincent's work in the military community and view the other 2015 Salute to Service Award nominees.
+The Salute to Service Award presented by USAA acknowledges the exceptional efforts by members of the NFL community to honor and support U.S. service members, veterans and their families.
+USAA and the NFL presented Atlanta Falcons Head Coach Dan Quinn with the 2016 Salute to Service Award.
+Click below to learn more about the 2017 Salute to Service Award.

 See below for more information on the NFL’s military non-profit partners: